A Guide to the Westmoreland County (Va.) Chancery Causes, 1753-1958 (bulk 1873-1913)

 Divorce suit.
 Plaintiff travelled to Northern states shortly before the Civil War.
 He did not return to Westmoreland County until after the war.
 The defendant believed he died during the war and remarried.
 When her husband returned he filed a habeas corpus to gain custody their child.
 The defendant was indicted for bigamy but had left for Maryland with her second husband before the trial began.

-Plaintiffs were slaves prior to the end of the Civil War.
+Plaintiffs were enslaved prior to the end of the Civil War.
 Charles Montague claimed to be their grandfather and wanted custody of the plaintiffs who were orphans.
 The plaintiffs denied that Montague was their grandfather.

 Suit includes will of George W. Lewis used as an exhibit.
 Items bequeathed by Lewis to his heirs include a scrapbook that contained autograph letters signed by General George Washington and a sword given to Lewis' grandfather George Lewis by George Washington.
 George Lewis was a nephew of Washington.
 The sword is referenced in Washington's will.